THE NEWBORN ESSENTIALS YOU ACTUALLY NEED

 - 20 vests (short sleeved and long sleeved)

 - 4 baby blankets.
-I like the cellular blankets; depending on the time of year you might also need a thicker blanket for trips out in the buggy
+I like the cellular blankets; depending on the time of year you might also need a thicker blanket for trips out in the buggy.
+Once my little ones were around 3-6 months old we changed to grobags, but I like the blankets for newborns

-- 6 sheets for the moses basket (if you baby has reflux you will end up needing more, but this is a good start)
+- 6 baby cot or moses basket sheets (if you baby has reflux you will end up needing more, but this is a good start)

-- Cotton wool you will use this with water instead of wipes for you newborn and for the gunky eyes that often come
+- Cotton wool or reusable bamboo pads you will use this with water instead of wipes for you newborn and for the gunky eyes that often come

 - A baby bath support – you can do without, but these make bathing easier and safer so for me are a must have

-- Soft hooded towels for after bath; newborns get cold fast so this is a must
+- Soft hooded towels for after bath; newborns get cold fast so this is a must, but 2 is really enough.
+Use one wash one!

 - Changing mat